Notes on the Geography of Mauritius: Mauritius 3: Tourism

 The brine gets more and more concentrated as it passes from level to level.

-The sea is everything for vacationers, however.
+But sand and sea are everything for vacationers.
 That's Le Morne in the distance.
 The white-topped wall down the beach marks the boundary of a hotel property.

 Voilà!
 Next door there's a Sofitel.